Germanic dragon: Guarding treasure and supernatural properties

-In Beowulf, the dragon that the poem's eponymous hero is awoken from the burial mound in which it dwells when a cup from its hoard is stolen, leading it to seek vengeance from the Geats.
+In Beowulf, the dragon slain by the poem's eponymous hero, is awoken from the burial mound in which it dwells when a cup from its hoard is stolen, leading it to seek vengeance from the Geats.
 After both the dragon and Beowulf die, the treasure is reinterred in the king's barrow.
-The Old English poem, Maxims II further states:
+The Old English poem, Maxims II, further states that the dragon was left in or on the mound, potentially as to increase its grave goods (frod, frætwum wlanc, "frood, treasure proud", could potentially indicate this):

 In Ragnars saga loðbrókar, Thóra, the daughter of a Geatish earl, is given a snake by her father which she puts on top of a pile of gold.
 This makes both the snake and the treasure grow until the dragon is so large its head touches its tail.
 The image of an encircled snake eating its own tail is also seen with Jörmungandr.
 The hero Ragnar Lodbrok later wins the hand of Thóra and the treasure by slaying the dragon.
 The motif of gold causing a snake-like creature to grow into a dragon is seen in the Icelandic tale of the Lagarfljót Worm recorded in the 19th century.

-Breathing fire and poison
+Breathing atter and fire

-Dragons with poisonous breath are believed to predate those who breathe fire in Germanic folklore and literature, consistent with the theory that Germanic dragons developed from traditions regarding wild snakes, some of whom produce venom.
+Dragons with poisonous breath, or rather, breathing "atter" (so called, having an "attery breath", Old Swedish: eterblaster, lit. 'atter blast'), an old Germanic word for morbid fluid, including snake venom, are believed to predate those who breathe fire in Germanic folklore and literature, consistent with the theory that Germanic dragons developed from traditions regarding wild snakes, some of whom produce venom.
 The Nine Herbs Charm describes nine plants being used to overcome the venom of a slithering wyrm.
 It tells that Wōden defeats the wyrm by striking it with nine twigs, breaking it into nine pieces.